RULES EVOOLEUM 2018

-- Best of Each Country, considering only those countries presenting five or more samples.
+- Best of each country, considering only those countries presenting five or more samples.

-- Best Southern Hemisphere and Best Northern Hemisphere.
+- Best Southern and North Hemisphere.

 The organization will perform multi-residue analysis for all awarded oils of these prizes before making the decision public, ensuring the exclusion of those samples that do not meet the current range in European legislation.

 The organizers will select those who, in their opinion, are the finest experts for the organoleptic assessment of the samples, forming a top-level, internationally renowned jury.

 Thus, prestigious experts of at least the following countries will be part of the contest’s jury: Spain, Italy, Portugal, Greece, Israel, USA, Chile, Germany and Japan.

 The oils will always be tasted by a sufficient number of jurors, grouped by the organization in four separate tables, which will enable a live broadcast system, via YouTube, of the organoleptic assessment at different moments during the three days of tastings.

 The prizes will be determined in a final tasting with the participation of all the members of the jury, where the best four EVOOs of each assessment table will compete.
 This finale will also be broadcast live entirely via the web: www.evooleum.com.

 The Award for Best Packaging will include a special jury formed by renowned professionals of the marketing and design industries, who will be in charge of evaluating the uniqueness and quality of the presentations.

 The deadline for applying and the reception of samples will close on February 20, 2018.